Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 - Use active language—tell people to take action or do something.

-- A simple shift to using first-person language in CTA phrases can nearly double your conversion rate—instead of “Download This Guide”, switch to “Download My Guide”
+- Use first-person language—doing so can nearly double your conversion rate—instead of “Download This Guide”, switch to “Download My Guide”

-These are some of the most effective call to action phrases I’ve seen around the web.
+These are some of the most effective call to action phrases collated from around the web.

 Confirm your details below

-This phrasing can work really well for opt-in and purchase forms, or even quotes as in the example from LoveYourBoiler.com above.
+This phrasing can work really well for opt-in and purchase forms, or even quotes as in the example above.

 Perhaps it works so well because it subtly implies the person has already made an affirmative decision.